jstearne/dog_tracker/README.md

 # dog_tracker
 A full-stack web app for keeping track of dogs.
-Shows off my understanding of basic Python, Django and postgres SQL.
+Shows off my understanding of Python, Django and postgres SQL.
+Full CRUD and connected to a Postgres database.